vvbv/open_nsfw/README.md

  ```

 #### ***Disclaimer***
 The definition of NSFW is subjective and contextual.
-This model is a general purpose reference model, which can be used for the preliminary filtering of pornographic images.
-We do not provide guarantees of accuracy of output, rather we make this available for developers to explore and enhance as an open source project.
-Results can be improved by [fine-tuning](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html) the model for your dataset.

-#### License
-Code licensed under the [BSD 2 clause license] (https://github.com/BVLC/caffe/blob/master/LICENSE).
-See LICENSE file for terms.

 #### Contact
 The model was trained by [Jay Mahadeokar](https://github.com/jay-mahadeokar/),  in collaboration with [Sachin Farfade](https://github.com/sachinfarfade/) , [Amar Ramesh Kamat](https://github.com/amar-kamat), [Armin Kappeler](https://github.com/akappeler) and others.
 Special thanks to Gerry Pesavento for taking the initiative for open-sourcing this model.
 If you have any queries, please raise an issue and we will get back ASAP.